FPGAwars/apio/docs/source/user_guide/code_commands/cmd_upload.rst

 Set the target directory for the project.

 .. option::
-    --device
+    --serial-port

-Select a specific serial device name.
+Select a specific serial port.
 You can check the available serial devices with the command ``apio system --lsserial``.

 .. option::
     --ftdi-id